 In the sixteenth century, the Gondi family became the rulers of Versailles and the town began to gain acclaim when future King Louis XIII visited and became enamored with the site.
 He purchased land in the area and proceeded to build a small brick and stone lodge there in 1622.

 Ten years later, he became the lord of Versailles and began enlarging his lodge.
 Soon, he purchased more land as well as Gondi’s estate.
-Louis XIII dies in 1643.
+Louis XIII died in 1643.

 The Sun King